-To Compete With Amazon Try This In Your Store Instead Of Coupons Or Discounts
+To Compete With Amazon Try Adding On Instead of Discounts

 By Bob Phibbs

 Imagine if this was your retail business: “Given our view that Bed Bath & Beyond was unable to post positive comps this last holiday season despite a robust consumer backdrop (best holiday since 2005), we find it difficult to see a turn in sight,” a J.P.
 Morgan analysts said.

 Analysts were expecting BBB would have experienced an uptick in sales by now with a modernization program and a turnaround plan aiming to revamp stores.

 The problem?
 Bed Bath and Beyond is having difficulty competing with Amazon unless they use coupons and discounts which punishes their margins.

 And just so you know, the company’s gross margin has declined over the past 26 consecutive quarters; a trend that is expected to continue.